-- Driver’s Ed: Driver’s education discounts are the number one way to reduce premiums for teens.
+- Driver’s Ed – Driver’s education discounts are the number one way to reduce premiums for teens.
 Many high schools or states require driver’s education courses.
-If not, you can find one locally for a cheap price or even free.
+If not, you can find one locally for a cheap price or even free

-- Good Grades: Another way to decrease premiums in teen drivers is to encourage your child to get good grades in school.
+- Good Grades – Another way to decrease premiums in teen drivers is to encourage your child to get good grades in school.
 Good student discounts can be given when a student provides a copy of their report card to the insurance company.
-Each company calculates good grades differently so be sure to ask if it is based on overall GPA or taken on a grade by grade basis.
+Each company calculates good grades differently so be sure to ask if it is based on overall GPA or taken on a grade by grade basis

-- Combine Policies: Another way to save money is to combine all your policies with one company.
+- Combine Policies – Another way to save money is to combine all your policies with one company.
 Homeowners insurance, life insurance, boat insurance, or renters insurance can be combined with auto insurance to reduce the overall price of a premium.
-It is a smart way to lower costs and to have one easy payment.
+It is a smart way to lower costs and to have one easy payment

 What other factors increase teen driving rates?

 The type of car you allow your child to drive has a big impact on auto insurance rates.
-SUVs, sports cars, and red vehicles will increase your premium amount while compact cars will reduce your premium rate.
+SUVs and sports cars will increase your premium amount while compact cars will reduce your premium rate.

 In some cases, insurance companies will drop teen drivers who receive violations within the first 18 months of being insured.
 This is where teaching your child to be a safe driver comes into play.

 The best thing parents can do is to treat driving as a privilege and not a right.
 Teens need consequences and need to understand the dangers of driving irresponsibly.

-To compare auto insurance rates so that you can receive the best deal for your family, enter your zip code now!
+To compare auto insurance rates so that you can receive the best deal for your family, enter your ZIP code now!